tmobile/magentaA11y/_checklist-native/carousel.md

 screenreader:
   name:  |
     Purpose of each item is clear and matches visible text.
 "In list" is often announced in Android.
-Index is often announced in Android and iOS
+Index should be announced in Android and iOS
   role:  |
     Identifies as a button in iOS and "double tap to activate" in Android Identifies as "adjustable" with custom actions (iOS)
   group: |
     n/a
   state: |
-    Expresses its state (disabled/dimmed)
+    Expresses a button's state (disabled/dimmed)

 settings:
   text resize: |